Fabiana (footballer)

-Fabiana da Silva Simões (born 4 August 1989), known as Fabiana, Fabi Simões or Fabiana Baiana, is a Brazilian footballer who plays as a defender for Santos and the Brazil national team.
-From 2009 to 2010, she played in the United States for the Boston Breakers of Women's Professional Soccer (WPS).
+Fabiana da Silva Simões (born 4 August 1989), known as Fabiana, Fabi Simões or Fabiana Baiana, is a Brazilian footballer who plays for Flamengo.
+Mainly a right back, she can also play as a right winger.

+From 2009 to 2010, Fabiana played in the United States for the Boston Breakers of Women's Professional Soccer (WPS).
 As well as teams in her native Brazil, Fabiana has played for Barcelona and Sporting de Huelva of Spain's Primera División and WFC Rossiyanka of the Russian Top Division.

 Fabiana has represented the Brazil women's national team since her debut in November 2006 and won a silver medal at the 2008 Beijing Olympics.
 She retained her national team place for the 2011 FIFA Women's World Cup in Germany, the 2012 London Olympics and the 2015 FIFA Women's World Cup in Canada.
 A right-sided attacking player noted for her pace and skill, Fabiana can also function as an overlapping right back.